 ISSN1938-3207

-Keywords3' Untranslated Regions, Atherosclerosis, Black People, Cholesterol, Cholesterol, LDL, Dietary Fats, Fatty Acids, Omega-3, Fatty Acids, Omega-6, Female, Gene Frequency, Genetic Variation, Genotype, Humans, Male, Middle Aged, Polymorphism, Single Nucleotide, PPAR alpha, Risk Factors, United States, White People
+Keywords3' Untranslated Regions, Atherosclerosis, Black or African American, Black People, Cholesterol, Cholesterol, LDL, Dietary Fats, Fatty Acids, Omega-3, Fatty Acids, Omega-6, Female, Gene Frequency, Genetic Variation, Genotype, Humans, Male, Middle Aged, Polymorphism, Single Nucleotide, PPAR alpha, Risk Factors, United States, White People

 Abstract